NegatioN/BattleRiteStats/_characters/raigon.md

       name: Royal Descent
       type: offense
     winrate: '72.2'
-  - damage: '6.5'
+  - damage: '6.2'
-    disable: '1.1'
+    disable: '1.0'
-    energy: '8.2'
+    energy: '3.0'
-    num: 16
+    num: 15
-    protection: '1.3'
+    protection: '1.4'
     skills:
+    - color: grey
+      description: Seismic Shock can be recast to leap to the airborne enemy and strike them, dealing 6 damage and increasing air duration by 0.7.
+      icon: 3c1f1a5c65f54594a9d3ba17b8f1b2a2
+      name: Aerial Strike
+      type: mixed
     - color: blue
-      description: Increases maximum range of Heavenly Strike by 30% and decreases minimum distance by 50%.
-Cooldown is reduced by 1.\n
+      description: Dragon Palm hits allow you to recast it for 1.5.
-      icon: 47dabb046c0ec4d4c96bde0832713a46
+      icon: d25b4fc0d427d424891492d2b61469a9
-      name: Acrobatics
+      name: Dragon Mastery
       type: utility
     - color: green
       description: Negating any attack with Parry heals you for 4 health.
 Negating